 What is this joke?

 Well, here’s the thing.
-I’m not going to tell you it.
+I’m not going to tell it to you.
 It just wouldn’t be a good idea.
 If we were together in person, and I had a better sense of who you are and what might make you laugh, I might share it with you.

 But right now, in the cold, vast anonymity of the internet, it’s not a good idea.